Kathleen Dwyer, TCRG

 Erin Rosati Ryan, TCRG

 was introduced to dancing by her mother, Mary (Stoff) Rosati.
 Mary began Irish dancing at eight years of age as a student of Tess Donnelly.
 Erin’s parents started her in dance classes at the age of six with the Nugent School.
 She later transferred to the Celtic Academy of Irish Dance and danced as a student of Kathleen Dwyer.
 After fifteen years of competing at the regional, national and world levels, she went on to perform in several shows as a professional Irish Dancer throughout the US.
 These shows included, “And They Called it Ireland” and “A Little Bit O’Ireland” at The Fireside Theatre in Wisconsin, and a brief tour with Dancing on Common Ground.
 She also worked as a counselor for five summers at Camp Rince Ceol (Irish Dance camp) in the Catskill Mountains, New York.

 Erin graduated from The Ohio State University in 2005 with a bachelor’s degree in Sociology.
-She currently resides in Upper Arlington, Ohio with her husband Sean and works in Risk Management at the corporate offices of Abercrombie & Fitch.
+Erin and her husband Sean live in Upper Arlington, Ohio with their son Declan.
+Erin works in Risk Management at the corporate offices of Abercrombie & Fitch.